myideaisgood/Channel-wise-progressive-learning-for-lossless-image-compression/README.md

 ```
 ├── python_weights_training : python code for training MLP weights
     ├──> ckpt    : trained models will be saved here
+    ├──> board   : tensorboard logs will be saved here
-    └──> data : train/valid/test data should be saved here
+    └──> dataset : train/test data should be saved here
 └── c_compression : c++ code for compressing images with MLP weights obtained from python code

 ```